 First off no one has the right to tell you who you have to love and who you have to let be a part of your life.
 Secondly I am so proud of you if you had the courage to finally say enough is enough and walk away.
-It isn’t easy.
+Because it isn’t easy.

-Being a mother isn’t just birthing you, clothing you, feeding you, or putting on a show so that way the rest of the world thinks you’re doing a great job.
+Being a mother isn’t just birthing you, clothing you, feeding you, or putting on a show so that the rest of the world thinks you’re doing a great job.

-Maybe toxic mothers are oblivious to the pain she’s caused you, maybe she lives in a delusional world where she’s done no wrong or maybe there are just too many variables to even begin to understand.
+Maybe toxic mothers are oblivious to the pain they cause.
+And maybe a toxic mother lives in a delusional world where she’s done no wrong.
+Or perhaps there are just too many variables to even begin to understand.
 But that doesn’t make it right.

-It’s not an easy thing getting over.
+And it’s not an easy thing getting over.
 Mother’s Day comes around and you see everyone getting so excited about it and you’re torn between gagging and this gnawing feeling in your gut that you don’t get to enjoy that luxury.

 I bet it’s taken years for you to come to grasp with it.
-It’s potentially made you closed off from others.
-It’s gotten in the way of relationships, friendships and daily activities at times.
-You see small traits of her in you and you get so discouraged that any part of her could be seen in you.
+And it’s potentially made you closed off from others.
+Because it has gotten in the way of relationships, friendships and daily activities at times.
+And when you see small traits of her in you, you get so discouraged that any part of her could be seen in you.

-You don’t have to forgive her.
-And you don’t have to communicate with her, you don’t have to love her, and you don’t have to acknowledge her.
+And you don’t have to forgive her.
+Because you don’t have to communicate with her, you don’t have to love her, and you don’t have to acknowledge her.